gdgnewdelhi/gdgnewdelhi.github.io/README.md

-gdgnd.github.io
+Google Developer Group - New Delhi
 ===============

-Github repo for Google Developer Group New Delhi
+Github repo for Google Developer Group New Delhi Website